-The Artillery Bastion, known as the Bastion of the Defensive Wall, is a Renaissance-style fortification in Vilnius which now houses a museum of historical artifacts.
+The Bastion of the Defensive Wall, or Vilnius Artillery Bastion, is a Renaissance-style fortification in Vilnius, the capital of Lithuania, which now houses a museum of historical artifacts.

-The Vilnius Artillery Bastion consists of three parts: a tower built in the defensive wall, an underground horseshoe-shaped room for cannons, and an underground tunnel connecting the tower and the cannon room.
+The bastion (Gynybinės sienos bastėja) consists of three parts: a tower built in the defensive wall, an underground horseshoe-shaped room for cannons, and an underground tunnel connecting the tower and the cannon room.

 - It was built by the German military engineer, Friedrich Getkant, in the years 1560 and 1610.